 At PicSafe®, we believe in helping doctors and health care providers to deliver better patient care.
 We know that when doctors use their smartphones to take photos and record video or audio, they can provide better patient outcomes but with this comes huge security, privacy and regulatory implications.
 The risk of litigation has led some doctors to forego the use mobile devices for capturing patient information.

-We created PicSafe to help mitigate the possibility of privacy breach litigation, to improve patient care, and to make treatment more efficient.
-The PicSafe App is simple-to-use with a beautiful design.
+We created PicSafe® to help mitigate the possibility of privacy breach litigation, to improve patient care, to make treatment more efficient, and to save lives.
+The PicSafe® App is simple-to-use with a beautiful design.
 It allows doctors to securely: capture, send and store patient consented photos, videos and audio safely and efficiently.